Skip to content

 DRP-10 directional permeability comparison

-Directional permeability from the current voids run and the paper flow-axis reference (Kx, Table 2).
+Directional permeability from the current voids run, backend-comparison workflows, backend mean values, and the paper flow-axis reference (Kx, Table 2).

 DRP-10 extracted-network statistics